shubhangini22/maximize-profit/README.md

-# Read Me Template
+# Maximize-Profit
+> A deep learning model for predicting whether a given customer who registers in bank will stay or leave taken over a certain period
+> Artificial Neural Networks were utilized to make the model more precise and accurate
 ![Project Image](project-image-url)

-> This is a ReadMe template to help save you time and effort.

 ---